 Elearning has grown as one of the most effective ways for organizations to teach their staff while maintaining quality.

 The advent of computers paved the way for this transformation.
 Who doesn’t rely on technical devices more and more?
 These technologies have become more essential in classroom instruction and staff training.

 What Are the Steps in the Training and Development Process?

 So, what are the steps of training and development?

 Assessment, motivation, design, delivery, and evaluation are the five steps of the training and development process.
 There are techniques with the potential to improve training efforts and ways for implementing, those strategies in each of these five categories.

 Effective training begins long before a trainer provides an individual training session and continues long after the training session is over.
 Let’s review those steps and how they contribute to the effectiveness of the overall process:

 Trainers must be motivated to provide high-quality training, and learners’ supervisors must be motivated to assist the learners’ training programs.

 In this phase, the trainee should discuss how to successfully engage with other learners in order to enhance the probability that the knowledge and skills obtained during training will be kept and implemented.

 The evaluation examines training success and is required for identifying favorable components of training procedures and training programs as well as areas for improvement.
 The most effective evaluation occurs during the training process rather than at the end of a training session.
 A strategy for assessment should be integrated into the training plan from the start, and the findings of the evaluation should be disseminated to influence future efforts.

 However, there is a growing body of scientific research that indicates the variables that contribute to the success or failure of training courses.
 These factors include:

 When students have access to an instructor, they are significantly more effective in e-learning situations.
 This contact does not have to take place in person.
 It can be done online in the form of interactive forums.
 Phone calls, or live chats.

 eLearning works best in companies that have a proven track record of being open to new technologies.

 Employees at all levels may also influence the success of online training by being open to new technologies.
 Before implementing online learning, consider your training central’s comfort level with technology.

-Experience in e learning
+3- Experience in eLearning

 Knowing what Elearning is and how it works might help users feel more at ease when studying in an online setting.